-If you have already started order picking, the displays should be lit now.
-But how can they shine best?
-All together, one after the other, first the one and then the other side of a shelf aisle?
-Different methods are used to achieve different goals.
-As a planner, you must understand the exact procedure well and select the correct method.
-This point is very important when creating the systems.
-Take your time to find the optimal solution.
+If you have already started picking, the displays must actually be lit now.
+But how are they best lit?
+All together, one after the other, first one and then the other side of a shelf aisle?
+With different methods we achieve different goals.
+As a planner, you need to understand the exact procedure well and choose the correct method, taking cognitive ergonomics into account.
+This point is very important when designing the systems.
+Take your time to find an optimal solution.

-Although a Pick by Lightdisplay is very simple in principle, the process can be structured very differently.
-The control for this is done by a software module on the LUCA-Server.
-If necessary, different methods can even be mixed (A/B/C).
-With simple systems, all displays in a picking zone light up simultaneously.
-That's the standard, too.
-In other cases, we create a picking route and control the picking sequentially.
-There are other methods that we will look at in detail in our blog articles later.
+Although a Pick by Light display is very simple in principle, the sequence can be structured very differently.
+The control is done by a software module on the LUCA-Server.
+If necessary, we also use different techniques simultaneously.
+With the simple systems, all displays in a picking zone light up simultaneously.
+This is also the standard.
+In other cases we form a picking route and control the picking sequentially.

 Confirmation of withdrawal and end of order

-Once all articles have been picked, the employee acknowledges the removal by pressing the button, after which the displays are switched off.
-The confirmation of the withdrawal triggers a confirmation to the higher-level warehouse management system.
+When all articles have been picked, the employee confirms the picking with the button.
+The confirmation of the pick triggers a feedback to the higher-level warehouse management system.

-Logistics and production are among Pick by Lightthe best and most widespread order picking solutions.
-Simple installation and flexible conversion options make the system very attractive.
-With many storage compartments in large warehouses, however, the price is also high.
-It therefore makes sense to use the system for the picking of A articles and to support the B and C articles with other technologies.
+In logistics and production, Pick by Light is one of the best and most widely used picking solutions.
+The simple assembly and the flexible conversion possibilities make the system very attractive.
+However, with many storage compartments in large warehouses the price is also high.
+Therefore it makes sense to use the system for picking A-articles and to support B- and C-articles with other technologies.